 - Might be overwhelming for those who aren’t sure what they want to specialize in

 - The University is only open for enrollment at certain times of the year

-- Some courses don’t go as in-depth as they could – For example the WordPress course covers the fundamentals but not the more advanced functions (That said, they continue to add material and this will likely change: FreeU does intend to roll out advanced courses in WordPress and Website Management.)
+- Some courses don’t go as in-depth as they could – For example the WordPress course covers the fundamentals but there's no training for the more advanced functions (That said, they continue to add material and this will likely change: FreeU does intend to roll out advanced courses in WordPress and Website Management.)